falco-gg/unreal-coding-conventions/README.md

 4.7. __DO__ use a non-virtual destructor in `final` classes unless they are already derived.

 4.8. __DO__ use `struct`s for data containers, only.
 They shouldn't contain any logic beyond simple validation or need any destructors.

+4.9. __DO__ use `TObjectPtr` instead of raw pointers for UObject pointer properties and container classes found in UCLASS and USTRUCT types.
+See [Migration Guide](https://docs.unrealengine.com/5.0/en-US/unreal-engine-5-migration-guide/).

 ## 5. Constructors